irbujam/ss_log_event_monitor/README.md

 > - Tip: To validate prometheus-listen-on endpoints defined in node & farmer start-up files are working correctly, use a web browser and check data is populated at endpoints - http://node-local-ip:port/metrics & http://farmer-local-ip:port/metrics

 **Requirements:**
-- Must use latest advanced CLI release
+- Must use latest CLI release (see https://github.com/autonomys/subspace/releases)
-- Powershell version 5.1 is installed
+- Powershell is installed (Windows should have powershell pre-installed.
+For installing powershell on linux see https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.4)
 - Add --prometheus-listen-on [node-local-ip:port] to node start-up script
 - Add --prometheus-listen-on [farmer-local-ip:port] to farmer start-up script
 - Change node/farmer settings in the config.txt file so that the ip:port are matching to the values set for --prometheus-listen-on your node and farmer